Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ireland is a country in northwestern Europe, occupying about five-sixths of the island of Ireland to the south.
 To the north and west of the island of Ireland is the Atlantic Ocean, and to the northeast is the North Channel.
 To the east, the Irish Sea connects to the Atlantic Ocean via St George's Channel and the Celtic Sea to the southwest.
 The Republic of Ireland has an area of 70,273 km2.

-According to scientists, during the Ice Age, the climate in Ireland and Britain was so cold that cold-blooded reptiles, including snakes, could not survive there and had to move south.
-When the Ice Age ended 10,000 years ago, the ice began to melt, allowing cold water to flow, submerging the road connecting Ireland and other countries today.
+According to scientists, during the Ice Age, the climate in Ireland and Britain was so cold that cold-blooded reptiles, including snakes, could not survive and they had to move south.
+When the Ice Age ended 10,000 years ago, the ice began to melt, and cold water continued to flow, submerging the road connecting Ireland and other countries today.

-Melting glaciers flooded the landlocked land of Ireland 8,500 years ago, while Britain survived for another 2,000 years.
+Melting glaciers flooded the mainland of Ireland 8,500 years ago, while Britain survived for another 2,000 years.

-The only country that has never had a snake since the beginning - 2
+The only country where snakes have never existed since the beginning - 2

 The Irish believe that St. Patrick eradicated snakes in the country.
 (Photo: Nat Geo)

-So animals from Europe simply had more time to settle in Britain, and three species of snakes even settled in Britain.
+So animals from Europe simply had more time to settle in Britain, and three species of snakes even did.
 None of these snakes moved west towards Ireland, and there is no evidence of any slithering reptiles reaching Ireland.

-The lack of snakes later became a national reputation for Ireland, leading to the country adopting snakes as its symbol.
-The Irish people were very afraid of snakes because they believed that they represented evil, ugliness and temptation that always existed in each of us.
+Ireland's lack of snakes later became a national reputation, leading to the country adopting the snake as its symbol.
+The Irish people were very afraid of snakes because they believed that they represented evil, bad things and temptations that always existed in each of us.

 Quoc Thai (Source: Nat Geo)